Touff-97/CMinesweeperD/README.md

 - When a tile is discovered and is a bomb, it'll forcefully explode every other bomb and the game will be over

 - When every bomb is flagged, the player wins

+---

+### Update plan:

+- Add a dungeon class that will generate a floor plan.
+Each room is a minesweeper board

+- Boards now have a border of walls where doors are placed

+- Once you clear a room, all available doors will open and you'll be able to advance to any other room

+- Possibly add enemies and combat later